 UMI will work to eliminate recipient, vendor and service provider fraud and overlapping, fragmented, or duplicated services.

-Phase III.
+Phase IV.
 Establish UMI Human Restoration & Training Center

 Problem 2.
 Addictions, Homelessness, Prison & Jail Recidivism

 UMI will address all forms of addictions.
 It will address the high rate of recidivism for prisoners being released from jails, prisons, mental health facilities, emergency rooms, hospitals, shelters.
 Finally, it will address unemployment lines by establishing a Unity Ministry International’s Human Restoration and Training Center.
 The center will deliver an 8-week restoration and training program to restore human beings vertically to God and horizontally to humankind.
 This will be a Center that will begin the restoration process in all seven areas of the human soul (history, mind, body, spirit, finances, family and future), both in the natural and spiritual.

 Our program will be a residential program; however, certain parts of our program may be taken on a non-residential bases.
 Each day is a structured as 16 hours of restoration and training activities and eight hours of sleep, seven days per week.
 Family visitation will be allowed for one hour each day along with one hour each day for outside professional visitation.
 There will be 49 hours of clinical examinations conducted in the first week, and 28 hours will be scheduled during the first week for the distribution of health products and services.